ok-nick/opensource.contentauth.org/docs/manifest/understanding.md

 An RFC 3161 time-stamp enables you to prove the existence of a particular piece of data at a particular time.
 Think of it as a notary service for data.
 You present a piece of data (in this case, the C2PA claim data structure) and the third-party TSA verifies that it saw that data at a time that can be audited and is independently-verifiable.

-## Displaying manifest data with c2patool

-The command-line tool `c2patool` is very helpful when developing applications to work with manifest data.
-When saving a manifest, it has two modes:

-- **Standard mode** (the default), where it saves a manifest file in JSON format, which is simplified and slightly different from the underlying binary manifest structure.
-- **Detailed mode** (specified with the `-d` option), where it saves a file that more closely reflects the actual structure of the binary data, including assertions with JUMBF URLs and their associated hashes.

 ## References

 - [JPEG Universal Metadata Box Format (JUMBF)](https://www.iso.org/standard/84635.html): A framework for JPEG standards to add universal metadata, supplementary images, or other elements in addition to the base image.